 Climate Database Modernization Program

 The Climate Database Modernization Program (CDMP) was a program to image and key paper and microfilm records.
-Although CDMP ended in 2011, data modernization and rescue continues on a limited scale at NCDC.
+Although CDMP ended in 2011, data modernization and rescue continues on a limited scale at NCEI.